 Living with a Carrier Infinity Heat Pump

 We’ve been very happy with our Carrier Infinity Heat Pump.
 It keeps us cool even on the hottest days in summer, and warm even at -20C/-4F.
 We use air conditioning infrequently, but we do like to run it for long enough in the evening to draw indoor humidity down from 80% to around 60%, after which we can open the windows, run a fan, and sleep comfortably.
-For cold snaps, the unit includes a 20,000-watt heating element, that kicks in when the heat pump can’t supply enough heat (heat pump efficiency drops as the temperature drops).
+For cold snaps, the unit includes a 20,000-watt heating element that kicks in when the heat pump can’t supply enough heat (heat pump efficiency drops as the temperature drops).

 One early challenge was with the overly aggressive settings for the heating element.
 By default, the heating element comes on as soon as the temperature drops to 5C (41F).
 A high efficiency heat pump can have a Coefficient of Performance (COP) of 4.0 to 5.0 (one unit of electrical energy can extract up to 4 or 5 units of heat energy from outside and pump it inside).
 A resistance heating element on the other hand has a CoP of exactly 1.0 (one unit of electrical energy is converted into one unit of heat energy).
 This, coupled with the 5C/41F setting for turning on the heater element, meant the lower CoP heating element was adding a lot to our operating costs.
-With some help form Internet HVAC forums I managed to reprogram the thermostat to lower the heating element kick-in from 5C to -10C (from 41F to 14F).
+With some help from Internet HVAC forums I managed to reprogram the thermostat to lower the heating element kick-in from 5C to -10C (from 41F to 14F).
 Even at -10C/14F the heat pump still has a higher CoP than resistance electric heat.

 The two scenarios where the heating element really is needed are: